nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     [image]

-4. Double-click the renamed batch file `start.bat` to launch CoDoc.
+4. If done correctly, you should now see a file with an icon similar to below.
+Double-click the renamed batch file `start.bat` to launch CoDoc.

 [Scroll back to *Downloading CoDoc*](#downloading-codoc)